Euro zone bond yields fall on QE launch, Greece jitters resurface

-LONDON Most euro zone government bond yields fell on the first day of the European Central Bank's sovereign debt purchase program, with only fears about Greece's funding spoiling Monday's launch party.
+LONDON Most euro zone government bond yields fell on the first day of the European Central Bank's sovereign debt purchase programme, with only fears about Greece's funding spoiling Monday's launch party.

 German 10-year bond yields -- the bloc's benchmark -- fell 4 basis points to 0.36 percent, clawing back ground lost on Friday after strong U.S. jobs data raised the chance of an interest rate hike in the world's biggest economy.